Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Although cards are widely accepted, Turkey remains a mostly cash-based society, especially in smaller towns and villages.
 If you plan on eating food from street stalls or small establishments, visiting markets or taking public transportation, you’ll need cash.

 Compare credit cards for use in Turkey

 What credit cards can I use in Turkey?

-Visa and Mastercard are most commonly accepted card networks in Turkey, and American Express credit cards are accepted more widely than Discover cards — especially at expensive hotels and restaurants.
+Visa and Mastercard are the most widely accepted cards, however American Express credit cards are accepted – especially at expensive hotels and restaurants.

-If you’re a Discover cardmember looking to make cash withdrawals, look for Citibank and Garanti ATMs.
-American Express owners can choose ATMs from Akbank, Vakifbank, Garanti and Turkiye Bankasi among others.
+Although you should avoid making a cash withdrawal using your credit card, American Express owners can choose ATMs from Akbank, Vakifbank, Garanti and Turkiye Bankasi among others.

 Potential credit card fees in Turkey